Perimenopause Diet: Foods to Eat or Avoid

 Nutrition is a key component of managing your menopause.
 However, some menopausal symptoms may require additional treatment.
 The LifeMD Women’s Health Program offers compassionate, personalized care for women.

-A LifeMD-affiliated healthcare provider can help you understand more about treatment for common premenopausal symptoms like itchiness, mood swings, trouble sleeping, and weight changes.
-LifeMD also offers hormonal replacement therapy for those who qualify.
+A LifeMD provider can offer hormonal replacement therapy for those who qualify, to support common premenopausal symptoms like hormone imbalances, mood swings, trouble sleeping, and weight changes.
+LifeMD also offers nutrition support with their dietitian services.

 Feel better with LifeMD.